Our sustainability performance

 Our CSR efforts are aimed at three areas of attention.
 First of all, Alliander wants to contribute towards the energy transition by giving all customers equal access to renewable energy.
 You can read more about this in the About Alliander and Customers chapters.
 In addition, as a large employer we can offer more than just work.
 A socially responsible company is an inclusive company where everyone gets a fair chance to reach their full potential.
 We actively manage diversity and inclusiveness in our HR policy, for example, in recruitment and selection, training and development.
 You can read more about this in the Employees chapter.
 Finally, Alliander has ambitious targets for climate-neutral and circular operations including working with partners in our supply chains.
 In 2016, no explicit changes have occured in the CSR policy of Alliander.

 Climate-neutral operations in 2023

-Greening of network losses with sustainably generated energy
+Greening network losses with renewable energy

 Supply chain emissions

 Alliander’s activities indirectly create carbon emissions in the energy chain and when obtaining goods and services we purchase.
 Our supply chain emissions (scope 3) were determined using a more extensive method and served to help us make good sustainable arrangements with our suppliers.
 The total supply chain emissions were calculated at about 111 tonnes.